Master of Legal and Forensic Psychology

 Learn more about the program by exploring the MLFP curriculum and course descriptions.

-The mandatory introduction course held on the UCI campus, P200- Introduction to Legal and Forensic Psychology (4 units), is scheduled for Sunday (evening) September 12th - Friday, September 17th, 2021 for Fall 2021.
+The mandatory introductory course held on the UCI Campus, P200 - Introduction to Legal and Forensic Psychology (4 units), is scheduled for Sunday (evening) September 11th - Friday, September 16th, 2022 for Fall 2022.

 The MLFP program is distinct from the Master of Advanced Study (M.A.S.) in Criminology, Law and Society.
 CLICK HERE to learn more about that program.